ebenryanmallory/backdrop/README.md

 ## Installation

 As the app has been shut down permanently and is not currently live, installation is not possible.
-Tthe code in this repository demonstrates how the app is structured and how it interacts with the Shopify API.
-Feel free to use for guidance or a building block to make your own!
+The code in this repository demonstrates how the app is structured and how it interacts with the Shopify API.
+Feel free to use for guidance or as a building block to make your own app!

 ## Technologies Used